-Table 24 For chemically modified or thermally modified wood, the following documentation of durability applies.
+Table 26 For chemically modified or thermally modified wood, the following documentation of durability applies.

-Wood protection method Use class as per EN 335 Required documentation of durability Thermally and chemically modified wood classified in UC 3.1 (only allowed for windows and doors) NTR Bmod accordance with NTR UC 3.2 NTR ABmod UC 4 NTR Amod

-Thermally and chemically modified wood not classified in accordance with NTR UC 3.2 Testing by accredited laboratory: - EN 113-2 excluding testing with Coriolus versicolor after separate accelerated ageing in line with EN 73 and EN 84 CEN/TS 12037 UC 4 Testing by accredited laboratory: - EN 113-2 including testing with Coriolus versicolor after separate accelerated ageing in line with EN 73 and EN 84 ENV 807 - EN 252 for at least five years in three locations, two of which are in a
+Wood protection method Use class as per EN 335 Required documentation of durability Thermally and chemically modified wood classified in UC 3.1 NTR Bmod accordance with NTR UC 3.2 NTR ABmod UC 4 NTR Amod Thermally and chemically modified wood not classified in accordance with NTR UC 3.2 All of the following must be tested by an accredited laboratory: - EN 113-2 excluding testing with Coriolus versicolor after separate accelerated ageing in line with EN 73 and EN 84. - EN 12037:2022 UC 4 All of the following must be tested by an accredited laboratory: - EN 113-2 including testing with Coriolus versicolor after separate accelerated ageing in line with EN 73 and EN 84. - ENV 807 - EN 252 for at least five years in three locations, two of which are in a Nordic country.

-- Description and drawings of the relevant constructions where preservative-treated, chemically modified or thermally modified wood is used, incl. use class according to EN 335. - Documentation / certificate in accordance with table 23 or table 24. - Preservative-treated wood in allowed applications must meet the requirement O25 Excluded substances in construction products, construction goods and materials..
+- Description and drawings of the relevant constructions where preservativetreated, chemically modified or thermally modified wood is used, incl. use class according to EN 335. - Documentation/certificate in accordance with Table 25 or Table 26.
+This is uploaded by the manufacturer through the web portal SCDP.
+Alternatively, product name and licence number for a Nordic Ecolabelled product. - Declaration Prohibited substances from the manufacturer of the preservative treated or chemically modified wood.
+The declaration is done by the manufacturer through the web portal SCDP.
+Alternatively, product name and licence number for a Nordic Ecolabelled product. - O23 Copper

-O23 Copper